Bitmads/stream-deck-js/README.md

 I'm planning to add a web based UI later, for now you can use JSON to interact with your device:

+IMPORTANT: This is not going to work for you just like that.
+Many examples below based on my environment, and custom stuff.
+For example the Audio Output selector button is not going to work for you without adjusting `dist/scripts/changeSoundOutput.sh`.

+Track down the code (it's like 1 hour to understand the whole thing), starting from `app.ts`.

 ```
 const Pages:Page[] = [
     {